Saukkoriipi/Helsinki_population_development/README.md

 Create gif animations of images in folders pics_all_population, pics_stations_graphs and pics_stations_population.
 GIF animations are saved in folder docs.

 ##### CreateBokeh.ipynb
 Create interactive Bokeh map visualization.
-Read stations_population, railways and stations data and creates bokeh map.
+Read stations_population, railways and stations shapefiles and creates bokeh map.
 Result is saved in folder docs with name StationsPopulation.html.